Avanade/Beef/samples/My.Hr/docs/Employee-Search.md

 ## Selection criteria

-The API selection criteria will be enabled by defining a class with all of the requisite properties. _Beef_ will then expose each of the properties individually within the API Controller to enable their usage. _Beef_ can automatically enable paging support when selected to do so; therefore, this does not need to be enabled via the selection criteria directly.
+The API selection criteria will be enabled by defining a class with all of the requisite properties. _Beef_ will then expose each of the properties individually within the API Controller to enable their usage. _Beef_ can also automatically enable paging support when selected to do so; therefore, this does not need to be enabled via the selection criteria directly.

-Add the following entity code-gen configuration after all the other existing entities within `entity.beef.yaml` (`My.Hr.CodeGen` project).
+Add the following entity code-gen configuration after all the other existing entities within `entity.beef-5.yaml` (`My.Hr.CodeGen` project).

 ``` yaml
   # Creating an EmployeeArgs entity